Anthony Sadler: International recognition

 After the event, Sadler, Skarlatos and Stone received international attention for their actions in preventing the attack.
 French president François Hollande awarded Sadler, his friends Alek Skarlatos and Spencer Stone, as well as a British businessman and a French lecturer, France's highest decoration, Knights of the Legion of Honour (Chevaliers de la Légion d'honneur).
 Hollande said the men "faced [off] with terror" and that they "gave us a lesson in courage, in will, and therefore in hope".
 French Interior Minister Bernard Cazeneuve praised them for their bravery, as well as then-British Prime Minister David Cameron.

 The White House expressed gratitude for "courage and quick thinking of several passengers, including U.S. service members, who selflessly subdued the attacker..."
 U.S. President Barack Obama telephoned the three Americans, thanking them for their heroic actions.
 General Philip M. Breedlove of the U.S. European Command in Stuttgart, added his voice, calling the three Americans heroes for their actions which "clearly illustrate the courage and commitment our young men and women have all the time, whether they are on duty or on leave."

 Kevin Johnson, mayor of Sacramento, California, held a parade to honor Skarlatos, Sadler, Stone, and the victims of the September 11 attacks.
 Stone was awarded a United States Air Force Airman's Medal and a Purple Heart at a ceremony held at The Pentagon; Sadler was awarded the Secretary of Defense Medal for Valor.

+According to a decree published on September 20, 2018, Sadler (along with Stone and Skarlatos) were naturalized as citizens of France, and according to Le Monde retroactively to April 2018, when they applied for nationality.